Are we a match? Are we a match

 Dynamic follow-up list

-It sorts your contacts not by alphabet but by the due date of their follow-up reminders.
+This CRM template sorts your contacts by the due date of their follow-up reminders.
+Tracking leads is simple!

 • img